thefrosty/custom-login/readme.txt

 == Changelog ==

+= Version 4.0.4 (2022/08/05) =

+* Change PSR Container package to use version 1 instead of 2 to avoid WooCommerce errors.

 = Version 4.0.3 (2022/08/04) =

 * Update both README's with correct "requires at least", "tested up to", and "requires PHP" header tags.